Pseudodontornis: Other species

 It is not entirely resolved whether the other four Pseudodontornis are indeed valid and distinct species.
 P. tenuirostris was proposed for a Late Paleocene-Early Eocene pseudotooth bird from Herne Bay, Kent (England), and P. tshulensis is an approximately contemporary species from Zhylga (Kazakhstan) that is sometimes placed in Odontopteryx.
 P. longidentata was described from the Ypresian London Clay of the Isle of Sheppey (England); it is probably a junior synonym of Macrodontopteryx oweni (or Odontopteryx oweni) or – more likely due to its size – Dasornis emuinus.

 "P." stirtoni is a supposed Neogene member of this lineage.
 It was described from a crushed skull and femur found on Motunau Beach on the eastern coast of the South Island, New Zealand.
 It, too, lacks crucial data; though there are suggestions that it is from the Greta Siltstone Formation or elsewhere in the Late Pliocene (Waitotaran) and dates back only 3.5 Ma (million years ago) – which would make it one of the last of the pseudotooth birds –, its age can only be constrained to some time during the Miocene or Pliocene, i.e. a period of 20 million years.
 The Motunau Beach skull resembles the roughly contemporary Osteodontornis of the North Pacific in having a jugal arch that is short and very stout behind the orbital process of the prefrontal bone – apparently unlike in P. longirostris.
 But the fossil femur measures 12.95 cm – only half as large as that of Osteodontornis (or P. longirostris, for that matter).
 "P." stirtoni was thus marginally larger than the Australian pelican (Pelecanus conspicillatus) of our time, or about the size of the small Paleogene pseudotooth bird Odontopteryx toliapica.
-Also of this species might be a proximal right radius and a distal right humerus – McKee collection A080 183 and A111 182, respectively – from the Waipipian (around 3 Ma) Tangahoe Mudstone Formation at Hawera on New Zealand's North Island.
+Also of this species might be a proximal right radius and a distal right humerus – McKee collection A080 183 and A111 182, respectively – from the Waipipian (around 3 Ma) Tangahoe Mudstone Formation at Hāwera on New Zealand's North Island.
 They are a fairly good match in size for the "P." stirtoni holotype.
 Though the proposed separation of this species in a monotypic genus Neodontornis has been generally rejected, given the fossils' distinctness from P. longirostris in age, features, occurrence and size, it may just as well be appropriate.

 Pseudotooth bird fossils from Early to Middle Miocene Astoria and perhaps also Nye Formations of Oregon have also been assigned to Pseudodontornis.
 This is due to a writer's error, however, and should be "pseudodontornids".
 These remains are probably referrable to Osteodontornis.